Darkluke1111/STFSP/README.md

 Github Project for STFSP (Skyrim Tools for Substance Painter), a collection of tools, assets and shaders that make creating textures for Skyrim models easier and faster.

+For instructions on how to use those tools, take a look into the [wiki](https://github.com/Darkluke1111/STFSP/wiki)

 ## Setting up SP for development

 1. Link the assets directory to SP